Health Index Priority: Decrease Obesity

 In 2017, the Small Steps program increased the number of adult primary care practice teams trained on the new adult obesity standard of care.
 Implementing Small Steps protocols requires primary care practices to be knowledgeable about healthy eating and active living messages, follow clinical and administrative workflow procedures that support the assessment of lifestyle habits, be comfortable initiating compassionate conversations around a specific healthy eating or active living goal and develop and document a follow up plan for patients.
 As of the end of 2018, 87% of clinical teams at adult primary care practices were trained in the standard of care for adults with obesity, exceeding the target of 80%.

 Across the United States, the South tends to have the highest percentage of obese youth while states near the Rocky Mountains tend to have the lowest.
-Maine has one of the higher rates of youth obesity in New England.
+Maine has the highest rate of youth obesity in New England.

 Although the rate of increase in youth obesity has been stabilizing, 15% of middle school and high school students have obesity.